yerayafonso/eldritch-backend/README.md

 ## Intro

-Eldritch is a multi-player horror-themed quiz-based video game.
-Built as a web-based application, it allows users to experience an immersive horror RPG combined with elements of a competitive quiz.
-Players must answer questions to fight eldritch monsters.

-Each match lets a team of 1–4 players face a sequence of three monsters (three stages).
-Every stage is made up of many rounds where in every round the server sends a multiple-choice question to all players; correct answers damage the monster, while wrong or missing answers damage the shared team HP.
-Defeat all monsters before the team HP reaches zero to win.
+Eldritch is a multiplayer horror-themed quiz game built as a real-time web application.
+Teams of 1–4 players answer multiple-choice questions to defeat a sequence of monsters; correct answers damage the monster, while incorrect or missing answers reduce the team’s shared HP.

-The project was built with a decoupled architecture, using a Node.js game engine on the backend and Phaser on the frontend as a dedicated game-loop renderer.
-A key engineering decision was to keep Phaser focused on rendering and client-side interaction, while the backend retained authority over the actual game logic.
-The frontend sends player actions, such as joining a room or selecting an answer, but it does not calculate authoritative outcomes.
-Instead, it listens for server responses and re-renders accordingly.
+The project uses a server-authoritative architecture with a Node.js game engine on the backend, PostgreSQL for persistent data, and Phaser on the frontend purely as a rendering/game-loop layer.
+The client sends player actions (joining a room, selecting an answer), while all game state and combat logic are handled on the server and synchronised to players via Socket.io.

-This separation provides several advantages:
+### Why this architecture

-- **Consistency:** The same game rules apply across solo and multiplayer modes because the authoritative logic lives in one place.
+- Consistent game logic across both solo and multiplayer modes

-- **Security:** Combat resolution and correct answers are not exposed directly in the client, reducing opportunities for manipulation.
+- No game rules or correct answers exposed to the client

-- **Scalability:** Frontend scenes can evolve visually without requiring major rewrites of backend logic.

-- **Maintainability:** Phaser handles the experiential layer, while Node.js and Socket.io handle synchronisation and state, keeping responsibilities cleanly separated.
+- Real-time game state handled entirely on the backend
+- Clear separation between game logic (backend) and rendering (frontend)

+## What this project demonstrates

+This backend was built to demonstrate practical real-world engineering decisions rather than just CRUD functionality.
+The project focuses on:

+- Real-time multiplayer state management using Socket.io
+- Server-authoritative game logic (the client never calculates game outcomes)
+- Reconnection and disconnect handling with a timed grace-period system
+- In-memory game state vs database persistence for performance-critical logic
+- Event-driven architecture with a clearly defined socket event schema
+- Relational database design using PostgreSQL with a structured match history model
+- Separation of responsibilities between a Node.js backend and a Phaser frontend

 ## Local Installation